-- 2.1 The School will raise awareness of pupils' needs through staff training, including the needs of SEND and LGBTQ pupils, and take action to reduce the risk of bullying at the times and places where it is most likely to occur.
-Anti-bullying will feature as a discussion point for pupil committees and groups, such as School Council. - 2.2 It should be made clear to all pupils what forms bullying might take.
+2.1 The School will raise awareness of pupils' needs through staff training, including the needs of SEND and LGBTQ pupils, and take action to reduce the risk of bullying at the times and places where it is most likely to occur.
+Anti-bullying will feature as a discussion point for pupil committees and groups, such as School Council.

+- 2.2 It should be made clear to all pupils what forms bullying might take.
 The messages contained in this policy are explained to pupils in person by the Deputy Heads, Housemistresses and Tutors at Tudor Hall School (THS) and by the class teachers at Carrdus School (CS).
-They will also be re-visited as necessary during PSHEE sessions and the IMPACT programme (THS) to all years and reinforced in other areas of the curriculum as the opportunities present themselves, such as assemblies, Drama, Literature or at the time an incident takes place. - 2.3 The importance of reporting incidents of bullying and onlookers to an appropriate person must be impressed upon everyone in the school.
+They will also be re-visited as necessary during PSHEE sessions and the IMPACT programme (THS) to all years and reinforced in other areas of the curriculum as the opportunities present themselves, such as assemblies, Drama, Literature or at the time an incident takes place. - 2.3 The importance of reporting incidents of bullying and onlookers to an appropriate person must be impressed upon everyone in the School.
 When a case of bullying is reported it should be dealt with immediately before further incidents occur.
 Similarly, if a member of staff suspects that a pupil is being bullied this should be followed up at once.
 Incidents of bullying will be recorded in the bullying log.
-The Deputy Head Pastoral (THS) and the DSL (CS) will monitor this frequently to check for any emerging patterns of behaviour and the document will be reviewed and signed off by Senior Leadership Team who will consider the effectiveness of the anti-bullying policy. - 2.4 Depending upon the severity of the bullying recorded, matters will be dealt with using the sanctions included in the Behaviour and Discipline Policy.
-This could in the most severe instances result in the involvement of external agencies, eg police or social services, where criminal activity or safeguarding concerns arise. - 2.5 Members of staff who believe that they are the victims of bullying are encouraged to discuss the matter with the Director of Staff, HR Manager, the chaplain or the medical team.
-The school has a written grievance procedure which may be invoked in instances of bullying of staff.
+The Deputy Head Pastoral (THS) and the DSL (CS) will monitor this frequently to check for any emerging patterns of behaviour and the document will be reviewed and signed off by Senior Leadership Team who will consider the effectiveness of the anti-bullying policy. - 2.4 Sanctions included in the 'Behaviour and Discipline Policy'.
+This could in the most severe instances result in the involvement of external agencies, e.g. police or social services, where criminal activity or safeguarding concerns arise. - 2.5 Members of staff who believe that they are the victims of bullying are encouraged to discuss the matter with the Director of Staff, HR Manager, the Chaplain or the medical team.
+The School has a written grievance procedure which may be invoked in instances of bullying of staff.

-3. ROLE OF THE HEADMISTRESS AND THE HEAD OF CARROUS
+3. ROLE OF THE HEADS

-- 3.1 It is the responsibility of the Headmistress/Head of Carrdus to implement the school antibullying strategy, and to ensure that all staff (both teaching and non-teaching) are aware of the school policy and know how to deal effectively with incidents of bullying. - 3.2 The Headmistress ensures that all children are educated concerning bullying, and that it is understood to be unacceptable behaviour in the school.
+- 3.1 It is the responsibility of the Head of Tudor Hall and the Head of Carrdus to implement the School anti-bullying strategy, and to ensure that all staff (both teaching and non-teaching) are aware of the School policy and know how to deal effectively with incidents of bullying. - 3.2 The Head ensures that all children are educated concerning bullying, and that it is understood to be unacceptable behaviour in the School.